 The audited financial statements for the year under review, have been prepared in conformity and in compliance with the relevant statutory requirements and other governing laws.
-The Directors confirm that sufficient care has been taken for the maintenance of proper and adequate accounting records that disclose with reasonable accuracy at any time, the financial position of the Entity and enable them to ensure that the financial statements comply with the requirements of applicable statute.
+The Directors confirm that sufficient care has been taken for the maintenance of proper and adequate accounting records that disclose with reasonable accuracy at any time, the financial position of the Entity and enables them to ensure that the financial statements comply with the requirements of applicable statute.
+So far as the Directors are aware, there is no relevant audit information of which the auditor is unaware, and the Directors have taken all the steps in order to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
 The Directors also confirm that appropriate accounting policies have been selected and applied consistently in order that the financial statements reflect fairly the form and substance of the transactions carried out during the year under review and reasonably present the Entity's financial conditions and results of its operations.